andrewhinh/admirer/README.md

 .
 ├── api_serverless  # the backend handler code using AWS Lambda.
 ├── app_gradio      # the frontend code using Gradio.
-├── backend_setup   # the AWS Lambda backend setup and continuous deployment code.
+├── deploy   # the AWS Lambda backend setup and continuous deployment code.
 ├── data_manage     # the data management code using AWS S3 for training data and ZenML log storage, boto3 for data exploration, and ZenML + Great Expectations for data validation.
 ├── load_test       # the load testing code using Locust.
 ├── monitoring      # the model monitoring code using Gradio's flagging feature.